 DVAC is and always has been deeply committed to the safety, wellbeing, privacy and empowerment of all children and young people accessing our programs and services including Indigenous children, those from culturally and linguistically diverse backgrounds, those who identify as LGBTQIA+, and children with disability.

 DVAC works directly with children, young people, and their primary care givers, to support them to be safe from harm.
 We recognise that all children and young people have the right to be treated with respect and care, and to be safe from all forms of abuse.

 DVAC believes in the power of everyone working together.
 We continually take measures to create a place that protects the safety and welfare of children and young people.

-The DVAC Child Safety & Wellbeing Policy and Procedures are based on the National Principles of Child Safe Organisations, the Queensland Department of Child Safety, Youth & Women’s QLD Child Protection Guide 2.1, and comply with the Child Protection Act 1999, Child Protection Regulation 2011, Working with Children (Risk Management and Screening) Act 2000, Working with Children (Risk Management and Screening) Regulation 2020, the QLD Human Rights Act (2019) and the United Nations Convention on the Rights of the Child.
+The DVAC Child Safety & Wellbeing Policy and Procedures are based on the National Principles of Child Safe Organisations, the Queensland Department of Child Safety and Youth & Women’s QLD Child Protection Guide 2.1.
+They comply with the Child Protection Act 1999, Child Protection Regulation 2011, Working with Children (Risk Management and Screening) Act 2000, Working with Children (Risk Management and Screening) Regulation 2020, the QLD Human Rights Act (2019) and the United Nations Convention on the Rights of the Child.